benkajaja/NTU-Court-Search/README.md

 # NTU-Court-Search

-This project contains 3 parts
+This project contains 4 parts
 * Django web(with semantic-ui)
 * Telegram Bot
 * Telegram Channel(with AWS Lambda)
+* cdk-ncs-reminder (with AWS CDK)

 For more information please check README file in each subfolder